My Voice, My Power: A First in Rwanda

 Parents don’t give us permission to go to those places [SRHR information centres] to access that information.
 Most of the parents think that you’re still too young to know [about sex].
 Boys don’t face these issues because they don’t even have to ask permission to go out.
 For boys, parents think it’s fine for them to ask, they say, “oh it’s good, you’re becoming

-a man, you’re growing, it’s good to prepare”, but for girls they say, “no, you’re too young, you’ll become a slut, etc.”
+a man, you’re growing, it’s good to prepare”, but for girls they say, “no, you’re too young, you’ll become promiscuous, etc.”

 — Girl MVMP participants, aged 14-17